TerriaJS/terriajs-indexer/README.md

 # terriajs-indexer

-This is a tool for generating static index for searching datasets from TerriaJS.
-We currently support generating index for Cesium 3D tiles.
+A tool for generating search index TerriaJS datasets.

+It can currently index Cesium 3D tiles.

 # Installation